jonchang/wanderinginn.neocities.org/README.md

 make site
 ```

+## Updating

+When new texts are publicly released, or old texts are updated, inform the Internet Archive of the new changes by visiting <https://web.archive.org/save/> and saving a current copy of the link.

+It used to be the case that directly using something like `curl -L https://web.archive.org/save/https://example.com` was sufficient, but this has had intermittent problems and thus visiting the Internet Archive in a browser is necessary.

+## Contributing

+I am unlikely to entertain suggestions for features, unless these come in the form of a good pull request.
+Any pull request that increases the amount of manual work for me probably won't be merged.

 ## Copyright

-This repository does not redistribute the text of the original work due to copyright issues.
-This code and website does not infringe on the original work's copyright due to fair use rights and an explicit grant of permissions from the author:
+This repository does not redistribute the full text of the original work as the original is still under copyright.
+This code and website does not infringe on the original work's copyright due to fair use rights, as this work:

+* creates a transformative reference work using the original text,
+* is based on a published text,
+* reproduces less than 2% of the original (`percent-usage.sh`), and
+* is noncommercial and is unlikely to affect the market for the original text.

+There is also an explicit grant of permissions from the author:

 > You may not use any copyrighted materials, including interior art and text, from my books or website.
 > There are two exceptions to the above rule: